hashicorp/terraform-website/content/source/docs/enterprise/before-installing/reference-architecture/vmware.md

 ### Failure Scenarios

-VMware vSphere provides a high level of resilience in various cases of failure (at the server hardware layer through vSphere High Availablilty (HA) and at the network layer through virtual distributed switching.)
-In addition, having workloads failover to a DR datacenter with tools like VMware Site Recovery Manager or utilizing stretched clusters provides recovery in the case of a total data center outage.
+VMware vSphere provides a high level of resilience in various cases of failure, such as at the server hardware layer through vSphere High Availability (HA) and at the network layer through virtual distributed switching.
+In addition, employing tools such as VMware Site Recovery Manager or utilizing stretched clusters can assist in recovery in the case of a total data center to support failover to a DR datacenter.
 See the Disaster Recovery section.

 The Active/Active deployment method can provide additional failover.